FireguiQueen/harvard-cs50/README.md

 # 💡 Computer Science 50
-CS50 (Computer Science 50) is a comprehensive Computer Science course taught by Harvard University.
+CS50 (Computer Science 50) is a comprehensive introduction to computer science, taught by Harvard University.

+### About this repo
 This repository contains my personal notes, based on my understanding of the course.
 Here, you'll find insights, explanations, and summaries written by me.

 ---